upes-open/OSoC-25-Giglance/frontend/README.md

 ---

-Whether you're a student trying to land your first internship, or a developer looking to sharpen your skills with real challenges — **GigLance is your launchpad.**
+Whether you're a student trying to land your first internship, or a developer looking to sharpen your skills with real challenges — **Giglance is your launchpad.**

 So fork the repo, pick an issue, write some code, and **become the developer you aspire to be**. 💪